zulip/zulip/docs/linters.md

 Once you have read the [Zulip coding guidelines](code-style.html), you can be pretty confident that 99% of the code that you write will pass through the linters fine, as long as you are thorough about keeping your code clean.
-And, of course, for minor oversights, `lint-all` is your friend, not your foe.
+And, of course, for minor oversights, `lint` is your friend, not your foe.

 Occasionally, our linters will complain about things that are more of an artifact of the linter limitations than any actual problem with your